greenthegarden/homelab/README.md

 including the installation of Docker, and deploy the containerised applications.
 The Ansible files make up the majority of this repository, which is structured to work with with [Semaphore UI][semaphoreui].

+### Ansible Details

+#### Naming Conventions

+When naming Ansible playbooks and roles, it is recommended to follow consistent conventions.
+[Here are some examples of naming conventions][ansiblenaming]:

+- Playbooks: Use names like site.yml, webapp.yml, database.yml.

+- Roles: Use lowercase letters and hyphens to separate words, e.g. web-server or database-backup.

+- Task file names: Use lowercase letters and underscores, and end with .yml instead of .yaml.

+- Task names: Start with a verb to indicate the action, e.g. "start_webserver".

+- Variable names: Use lowercase letters and underscores to separate words.

 ### Maintenance